aimagelab/mammoth/docs/getting_started/index.rst

 2. From the root directory, run ``python utils/main.py --help`` to see the available options.

+See :ref:`module-utils` for more information about the most useful arguments

 Results and logs - WandB
 ------------------------